FailAcademy/learning/wdp-vancouver/_slides/week-03/01-javascript-objects.md

 class: center, middle

-.large[
-Pause!
-Let's stop and consider why this is useful to us...
-]

----

-class: center, middle

 ### Data-Driven UI

 As a front-end developer, you'll write a lot of JavaScript that works with **arrays** of **objects**.

-Arrays of objects are common because _many software user-interfaces present dynamic lists of information to their users_.
+Arrays of objects are common because _many software user-interfaces present dynamic lists of information to their users e.g. the products example we saw earlier_.

 ???